Dr. Michael Broder

 Dr. Broder is a member and divisional past president of the American Psychological Association (APA); a fellow and past board chair of the Pennsylvania Psychological Association (PPA); a fellow and former board member of the Philadelphia Society for Clinical Psychologists (PSCP); a member of the National Association of Radio Talk Show Hosts (NARTSH); National Speakers Association (NSA); American Society of Journalists and Authors (ASJA).
 He is listed in Who’s Who in America.

 Dr. Broder has taught as an adjunct professor at Temple University, University of Pennsylvania, Thomas Jefferson University Medical School, The Union Institute, Drexel University, Rowan University, Chestnut Hill College and Philadelphia Community College.
-Click here for list.
-Presently he teaches at Villanova University and is a faculty member of the International Institute for the Advanced Studies of Psychotherapy and Applied Mental Health.
+Click here former information.
+Presently he is an adjunct at Villanova University and is a faculty member of the International Institute for the Advanced Studies of Psychotherapy and Applied Mental Health.

 Michael has presented his work at over one hundred professional conferences, as well as in numerous other university settings.
 In addition, he has also made over twelve hundred presentations as a popular speaker and seminar leader throughout his career.

-In a survey conducted by Philadelphia Magazine of psychologists, psychiatrists and other mental health professionals–a total of over 4,000 in the tri-state region of Pennsylvania, New Jersey, and Delaware—Dr. Michael Broder was named one of the top and most universally respected couples and individual psychotherapists.
+In a survey conducted by Philadelphia Magazine of psychologists, psychiatrists and other mental health professionals–a total of over 4,000 in the tri-state region of Pennsylvania, New Jersey, and Delaware—Dr. Michael Broder was named by his peers as one of the top and most universally psychotherapists.

 Email Dr. Michael Broder directly: Michael@MichaelBroder.com